MissVeronica/UM-Role-is-changed-email/README.md

 Save the "Role is changed email" template after your text adjustments or translation in Visual Mode.

-## Reference
+## References

-How to add and use custom email templates
+How to add and use UM custom email templates

 https://docs.ultimatemember.com/article/1515-how-to-add-and-use-custom-email-templates